 - If the block will be implemented in Distributed memory, the Distributed Memory Generator v8.0 LogiCORE IP will be inferred or implemented when the design is compiled.
-This LogiCORE IP is described in the Distributed Memory Generator v8.0 Product Guide (PG063). - If the block will be implemented in Block RAM, the Block Memory Generator v8.3 LogiCORE IP will be inferred or implemented when the design is compiled.
-This LogiCORE IP is described in the Block Memory Generator v8.3 Product Guide (PG058).
+This LogiCORE IP is described in the Distributed Memory Generator LogiCORE IP Product Guide (PG063). - If the block will be implemented in block RAM or UltraRAM, the XPM_MEMORY_TDPRAM (True Dual Port RAM) macro will be inferred or implemented when the design is compiled.
+For information on the XPM_MEMORY_TDPRAM Xilinx Parameterized Macro (XPM), refer to UltraScale Architecture Libraries Guide (UG974). - Initial value for port A output Register: Specifies the initial value for port A output register.
+The initial value is saturated and rounded according to the precision specified on the data port A of RAM.

-- If the block will be implemented in UltraRAM, the XPM_MEMORY_TDPRAM (True Dual Port RAM) macro will be inferred or implemented when the design is compiled.
-For information on the XPM_MEMORY_TDPRAM Xilinx Parameterized Macro (XPM), see this link in the UltraScale Architecture Libraries Guide (UG974). - Initial value for port A output Register: Specifies the initial value for port A output register.
-The initial value is saturated and rounded according to the precision specified on the data port A of RAM. - Initial value for port B output register: Specifies the initial value for port B output register.
-The initial value is saturated and rounded according to the precision specified on the data port B of RAM. - Provide synchronous reset port for port A output register: When selected, allows access to the reset port available on the port A output register of the Block RAM or UltraRAM.
+- Initial value for port B output register: Specifies the initial value for port B output register.
+The initial value is saturated and rounded according to the precision specified on the data port B of RAM. - Provide synchronous reset port for port A output register: When selected, allows access to the reset port available on the port A output register of the block RAM or UltraRAM.
 The reset port is available only when the latency of the Block RAM or UltraRAM is greater than or equal to 1. - Provide synchronous reset port for port B output register: When selected, allows access to the reset port available on the port B output register of the Block RAM or UltraRAM.
 The reset port is available only when the latency of the Block RAM or UltraRAM is greater than or equal to 1. - Provide enable port for port A: When selected, allows access to the enable port for port A. The enable port is available only when the latency of the block is greater than or equal to 1. - Provide enable port for port B: When selected, allows access to the enable port for port B. The enable port is available only when the latency of the block is greater than or equal to 1. - Advanced tab: Parameters specific to the Advanced tab are as follows. - Write Modes: - Port A or Port B: When the Dual Port RAM block is implemented in block RAM, specifies memory behavior for port A or port B when WE is asserted.
 Supported modes are: Read after write, Read before write, and No read On write.
 Read after write indicates the output value reflects the state of the memory after the write operation.
 Read before write indicates the output value reflects the state of the memory before the write operation.
 No read on write indicates that the output value remains unchanged irrespective of change of address or state of the memory.
 There are device specific restrictions on the applicability of these modes.
 Also refer to the Write Mode topic above for more information.